Sanj24Dev/cmp-memory-system-simulator/README.md

 # cmp-memory-system-simulator
 ## Overview
-A memory system simulator that includes cache and DRAM modeling and extends to multicore processors.
+A Chip Multiprocessor memory system simulator that includes cache and DRAM modeling and extends to multicore processors.

 ## Modes
 The memory design is implemented to run in multiple to modes.